withinboredom/ipv6-wsl/README.md

-# WSL IPv6 packet duplicator
+# WSL IPv6 packet enabler

 IPv6 on Windows and WSL has been a bane of my existence for years.
 When working on a project that specifically required IPv6, I realized I'd have to figure out